Aliases for AHI1 Gene

 GeneCards Summary for AHI1 Gene

 AHI1 (Abelson Helper Integration Site 1) is a Protein Coding gene.
 Diseases associated with AHI1 include Joubert Syndrome 3 and Joubert Syndrome 1.
-Among its related pathways are Ectoderm Differentiation and Regulation of PLK1 Activity at G2/M Transition.
+Among its related pathways are Organelle biogenesis and maintenance and Ectoderm Differentiation.
 Gene Ontology (GO) annotations related to this gene include identical protein binding.
 An important paralog of this gene is WDR62.

 UniProtKB/Swiss-Prot Summary for AHI1 Gene